kunwarmahen/yt-dl-app/README.md

-# 🎵 Home MP3 Hub - YouTube Downloader
+# 🎵 Home MP3 Hub - YT Downloader

 A self-hosted, local-network YouTube to MP3 downloader running on your NAS.
 Anyone in your household can share YouTube links through a beautiful web interface, and the app automatically downloads and organizes the audio files.